bartsmit/distcerts/README.md

 Each host must be configured with SSH keys to allow the user to log in without a password.
 To do this, the public key of the user running the distcerts script must be imported into ~/.ssh/authorized_keys for the user running the implementation script on the host.
+Hosts that have a non-standard SSH port also need an entry in /etc/ssh/ssh_config with Host FQDN and Port xxxxx lines to override the Host * entry.

 These perl modules are required:
 - Sys::Syslog